Stakeholder engagement

 How we engage

-- We inform our stockholders and the broader investment community about our company strategy, financial and ESG performance and business growth objectives through quarterly conference calls, analyst meetings, stockholder annual meetings, our annual report, 10-K and other SEC-required filings, and the Investor and Responsibility sections of our company website.
+- We inform our shareholders and the broader investment community about our company strategy, financial performance, sustainability progress and governance, and business growth objectives through quarterly conference calls, analyst meetings, annual shareholder meetings, our integrated annual report, 10-K and other SEC-required filings, as well as through the Investor and Responsibility sections of our company website.

-- We conduct regular employee engagement surveys to measure how committed our employees are relative to prior years and benchmark our scores against other leading companies.
+- We conduct annual employee engagement surveys to measure employee perceptions of working at Clorox and benchmark our scores against prior years and other Fortune 500 companies.
 We also hold quarterly global town halls and other departmental meetings to share company information and invite employees to ask questions and share their thoughts.

 - We talk to consumers through in-home studies, online focus groups and surveys to better understand how we can continue to deliver high-quality products that address their needs and improve their health and well-being.